VPPRN Patient-Powered Research

 - higher scores for fatigue

-- higher scores/ratings for their symptoms of vasculitis over the past 28 days (this is a change from the scores we saw at the July 2024 check-in where the rates were similar)
+- higher scores/ratings for their symptoms of vasculitis over the past 28 days

-- higher scores for pain
+- similar scores for pain

 - Compared to patients with other forms of vasculitis, patients with CNS vasculitis reported the following: